SimonAlling/userscripter/README.md

 The userscript metadata sits in `config/metadata.txt`.
 Feel free to edit its contents at any time.

-The `@match` and `@include` directives are a bit special since their functionalities extend beyond what `config.json` provides and since their syntax is not entirely obvious.
-More information can be found in [the Google Chrome developer documentation](https://developer.chrome.com/extensions/match_patterns).
+The `@match`, `@include` and `@exclude` directives are a bit special since their functionality extends beyond what `config.json` provides and since their syntax is not entirely obvious.
+More information can be found in [the Google Chrome developer documentation](match-patterns).
 In most cases, setting `hostname` properly in `config.json` will do.

 ### Script